Updated: 2 days ago

 What does your target audience expect from your website?
 Meet those expectations.
 Make your content compelling, easy to find and share.
 If you have an e-commerce website, is the checkout process seamless or complicated?
 A complicated checkout process is a roadblock to sales.

 Keep your brand identity consistent.
 Invest in a good logo and ensure that your website reflects the right look and feel for your brand.
-Look at things like colours, images, font and even tone of voice.
+Look at things like colors, images, font, and even tone of voice.

 Be personable.
 Use your “About Us” page to tell a personal story.